-Where there are exceptional circumstances outside the control of the student or institution, such as a period of long term sickness, or good educational reasons, then the retake delivery hours for individual students may be included in the funded study programme hours.
+Where there are exceptional circumstances, such as a period of long term sickness, or good educational reasons, then the retake delivery hours for individual students may be included in the funded study programme hours.

-Where a student fails to complete a learning aim in the expected time span and stays on for additional time, including revision sessions or re-sits, no further funding is due.
+Where a student fails to complete a learning aim in the expected time span and stays on for additional time, including revision sessions or re-sits, there is no further funding.
 No study hours should be included on the ILR or school census for students repeating learning or retaking examinations unless there are good educational reasons for the student to repeat part of their study programme.
 Retakes in GCSE English and maths are fundable to meet any condition of funding requirements.
 Please see the 16 to 19 funding regulations for further information.

 Lunch breaks are not funded.
 Institutions should ensure that the planned hours exclude any lunch breaks.
 For example, if a student is planned to be at the institution from 10am until 4pm, and the institution regularly has a lunch break of 1 hour per student, then the planned hours recorded for that day are 5, not 6.

 Planned hours should not include times when the institution is closed, for example Easter or Christmas breaks.
 The planned hours must accurately reflect the hours a student is planned to be in learning and that cannot include periods when the institution is closed.
-Planned hours should not be adjusted to take out bank holidays that fall within normal term time attendance.
+However, planned hours should not be adjusted to take out bank holidays that fall within normal term time attendance.
 We do not expect institutions to reduce planned hours for sessions that fall naturally on bank holidays.

 |Band||Annual timetabled hours in the academic year||Applies to|